 From 336 B.C. to 323 B.C., Alexander the Great dramatically changed the eastern Mediterranean coast and the Middle East.

-Ptolemy recognized that Alexander was an idealized figure even in his own time.
+Ptolemy recognized Alexander as an idealized figure even in his own time.
 He was simply a lucky general with some good ideas.
 There was nothing superhuman about him.

 However, one of Alexander's new ideas did make expansion well beyond Greece feasible.

-Alexander the Great is considered to have been a cosmopolitan ruler because he never held animosity for the foreign people he conquered.
+Alexander the Great is considered a cosmopolitan ruler because he never held hatred for the foreign people he conquered.
 This may have been a result of Aristotle's influence.

 - Roxana of Bactria (Central Asia)